benwright9400/car-parts/README.md

 git pull origin master

+Also ensure that you have downloaded composer from https://getcomposer.org/

 3. Setup the application
+Enter the directory of your project and remove the .example extension from the .env file.

 Enter the directory of your project on a bash terminal and run the following commands:

+composer install

 php artisan migrate